 Taking a train is a popular option for both long-distance travelers and daily work commuters alike.
 A leisurely scenic ride on a train can be an ideal way to spend the day going up or down the coast, and a trip to and from work on a commuter train is a part of many people’s daily lives.
 However, although the train can be a practical and even enjoyable means of transportation, when they become involved in accidents—whether due to mechanical malfunction, collision with a motor vehicle or other train, or due to derailment—the results can be devastating, leading to serious injuries and sometimes even death.
-If you were hurt in a train crash or derailment and want to speak with a train accident lawyer in Camden, the attorneys at the Law Offices of Greg Prosmushkin, P.C. are available to help you become better informed about your rights and options as an injury victim under the law.
+If you were hurt in a train crash or derailment and want to speak with a train accident lawyer, the attorneys at the Law Offices of Greg Prosmushkin, P.C. are available to help you become better informed about your rights and options as an injury victim under the law.

 What to do after the accident